ccoutant/dwarf-locations/013-generalize-address-spaces.md

 > `DW_ASPACE_default` identifies the default address space; other
 > values and their uses are assigned by the ABI committee for the
 > target.
 >
+> On multi-processor targets that support address spaces that are
+> local to a processor or a thread, a current thread may be required
+> to identify the instance of the address space that a memory
+> operation refers to.
+Likewise on vectorized processors with address
+> spaces that are local to a lane, a current lane may be required to
+> identify the instance of the address space that a memory operation
+> refers to.
+>
 > Address space identifiers are also used by the DWARF
 > operations `DW_OP_mem` (see Section 3.7), `DW_OP_aspace_bregx` (see
 > Section 3.7), and `DW_OP_aspace_deref*` (see Section 3.13).

+In Section 3 DWARF Expressions insert the following paragraph after the paragraph describing implicit conversion just before Section 3.1.

+>    *Implicit conversion between a location and a value is provided
+>    for backward compatability with previous versions of DWARF where
+>    it was common to treat a VALUE as a memory address.
+Since this
+>    conversion between a LOCATION and a VALUE assumes the location is
+>    a memory location and strips the memory location of its
+>    qualifying address space, this implicit conversion is limited to
+>    memory locations in the default address space.*

-In Section 3.1 DWARF Expression Evaluation Context in point 5 Current thread change the second paragraph to:
+In Section 3.1 DWARF Expression Evaluation Context

+In point 5 "Current thread", change text following that point to:

+>    *Many programming environments support the concept of independent
+>    threads of execution, where the process and its address space are
+>    shared among the threads, but each thread has its own stack,
+>    program counter, and possibly its own block of memory for
+>    thread-local storage (TLS).
+These threads may be implemented in
+>    user-space or with kernel threads, or by a combination of the
+>    two.*
+>
 >    The current thread identifies a current thread of execution.
+When
+>    debugging a multi-threaded program, the current thread may be
+>    selected by a user command that focuses on a specific thread, or
+>    it may be selected automatically when the running thread stops at
+>    a breakpoint.
+>
+>    *If there is no current process (or an image of a process, as
+>    from a core file), there is no current thread.*
+>
+>    On a multi-processor target a current thread is required to
+>    identify which instance of a register any register operation is
+>    referring to.
+>
+>    *The current thread identifies a current thread of execution.
 By
 >    extension, the current thread is also used by consumers to
 >    identify which processor within a multi-processor target, a
 >    thread is executing on.
 The processor that a thread is executing
 >    on determines which instance of a register to refer to, and when
 >    a target has address spaces that are local to a particular
 >    processor, it defines which instance of that address space it
->    should refer to.
+>    should refer to.*
 >
+>    On multi-processor targets that support address spaces that are
+>    local to a processor or a thread, a current thread may be
+>    required to identify the instance of the address space that a
+>    memory operation refers to.
+>
->    When debugging a multi-threaded program, the current thread may
+>    *When debugging a multi-threaded program, the current thread may
 >    be selected by a user command that focuses on a specific thread,
 >    or it may be selected automatically when the running thread stops
->    at a breakpoint.
+>    at a breakpoint.*

-Then after the last paragraph add:

->    On a multi-processor target a current thread is required to
->    identify which instance of a register any register operation is
->    referring to.
 >
+>    A current thread is required for the DW_OP_form_tls_location
+>    operation (see Section 3.2 on page 49) which provides access to
+>    thread-local storage.

+In point 7, "Current lane", replace the third paragraph with:

+>    The current lane is a SIMD/SIMT lane identifier.
+This applies to
+>    source languages with scalar code that is vectorized by the
+>    compiler using a SIMD/SIMT execution model.
+These implementations
+>    map vectorized operations to SIMD/SIMT lanes of execution (see
+>    Section 4.3.5.4 on page 102).
+>
->    On multi-processor targets that support address spaces that are
+>    On SIMD/SIMT targets that support address spaces that are local
->    local to a processor, a thread, or a lane, a current thread
->    and/or a current lane may be required to identify the instance of
+>    to a particular lane, a current lane may be required to identify
->    the address space that a memory operation refers to.
+>    the instance of the address space that a memory operation refers
+>    to.
+>
+>    *When debugging a SIMD/SIMT program, the current lane is
+>    typically selected by a user command that focuses on a specific
+>    lane.*
+>
+>    *If there is no current process (or an image of a process, as
+>    from a core file), there is no current lane.*

 In Section 3.7 "Memory Locations", add the following at the end of the first paragraph: